mik-rzo/house-of-games-api/README.md

 $ npm run seed
 ```

 Jest is used as our testing framework.
 When running the test files with jest, `NODE_ENV` is set to `test` and the application runs using the environment variables in `.env.test`.
-Before each test runs, the **test** database is re-seeded.
+Before each test runs (and also after all tests), the **test** database is re-seeded.
 You can run jest using the script:

 ```
 $ npm test